Improving the health and wellness of the communities we serve

 The healthcare District's Board of Directors approved the purchase of a mobile medical unit to serve the remote areas of our Basin where residents are often unable to access even the most basic healthcare services.

 The 38-foot mobile clinic will be an extension of the Morongo Basin Community Health Center, featuring basic medical services including primary care (treatment and health advice), screenings, vaccinations, and school physicals.
-The mobile unit will be scheduled at sites throughout the Morongo Basin begining in the late fall.

 The Mobile Medical Unit project is the response of the Board of Directors to the District's Community Health Needs Assessment, which identified access to healthcare and lack of viable transportation as two primary issues faced by the residents of the Morongo Basin.